matheusgmaia/robocode-gp/README.md

 A copy of Robocode (free) is required for this application to work.
 Robocode: http://robocode.sourceforge.net/

-You'll need to update the file paths in RunGP.
+You'll need to update the file paths in RunGP and BattleRunner.
 There are tons of Robots on Robocode's website you can use to train yours against.